Conflicts of Interest

 Should our policy change, we will publish the updated document on this website.

-Our Register of Interests and Register of Hospitality can both be found here.
+Our Register of Interests and Register of Hospitality can both be found here under "Lists and registers".

-You can find our Register of procurement decisions and contracts awarded here.
+You can find our Register of procurement decisions and contracts awarded here under "What we spend and how we spend it".